go-clang/gen/README.md

 Every now and then a new Clang version emerges which needs to be generated using `go-clang-gen`.
 The new version has to be available using the VM's and CI's packages.
 Otherwise, we cannot correctly test and therefore support the version.

 If a new version is available create a repository on Github named `v<MAJOR>.<MINOR>` and set the repository description to `Go bindings for Clang's C API v<MAJOR>.<MINOR>`.
-Disable all repository features, e.g. `Issues` and `Wiki`, and then execute the following command in the parent directory of the version repository inside the development VM.
+Disable all repository features, e.g. `Issues` and `Wiki`.
+Enable the repository on TravisCI before you push anything to the repository.
+Lastly, execute the following command in the parent directory of the version repository inside the development VM.

 ```bash
 $GOPATH/src/github.com/zimmski/go-clang-phoenix-gen/scripts/create-clang-version.sh 3.4